-Course Type Course Code Name of Course L Т Р Credit Elective-I Vibration Control 3 0 0 3 Course Obj ective 1 • To providing in active vibration To develop the bridge between the structural dynamics and control communities To providing an overview of the potential of smart materials for sensing &amp; actuating purpose in active vibration control.
+Course Type Course Code Name of Course L Т Р Credit Elective-I Vibration Control 3 0 0 3 Course Obj Course Objective To develop the bridge between the structural dynamics and control communities To providing an overview of the potential of smart materials for sensing & actuating purpose in active vibration control.
 To understand the passive damping techniques.
-Learning Ou Learning Outcomes Upon successful completion of this course, students will: • Understand the smart material, actuator sensor Understand the design consideration to suppress the vibration Understand the active control of space vehicle, satellite submarine etc.
+Upon successful completion of this course, students will:Understand the smart material, actuator sensor Understand the design consideration to suppress the vibration Understand the active control of space vehicle, satellite submarine etc.